apache/zeppelin/docs/usage/interpreter/overview.md

 ---
 layout: page
-title: "Interpreters in Apache Zeppelin"
+title: "Interpreter in Apache Zeppelin"
 description: "This document explains about the role of interpreters, interpreters group and interpreter settings in Apache Zeppelin.
 The concept of Zeppelin interpreter allows any language/data-processing-backend to be plugged into Zeppelin."
-group: manual
+group: usage/interpreter
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");